Alger Island Campground

-Address: 303 Petrie Road, Old Forge, NY 13420
+- Address: 303 Petrie Road, Old Forge, NY 13420 (directions below)

 - Campground Phone: (315) 369-3224

 - Regional Office Phone: (315) 866-6330

-Campground Map PDF File (231 KB)
+Campground Map PDF File (401 KB)

 This boat access only campground is located on Fourth Lake of the Fulton Chain of Lakes.